Can Pottery Clay Be Mixed – Pottery For Beginners

 Using a Shrink Ruler

-A flexible and two-sided plastic ruler, this tool in pottery determines how much shrinkage will happen with wet clay as it gets fired up.
-Clay has a lot of organic material in it and depending on the type of clay.
-Some clay has more organic materials than others, different size clay particles, and chemical or (structural) water which gets out in the Kiln.
+A flexible, two-sided plastic ruler, this tool in pottery determines how much shrinkage will occur in wet clay as it is fired.
+Clay can contain a lot of organic material, depending on the type of clay.
+Some clay has more organic materials than others, different-sized clay particles, and chemical or (structural) water which gets out in the Kiln.

 Understanding the shrinkage rate matters because you can determine project specifications when it comes out of the Kiln.

-This tool becomes especially helpful when you mix clay because you need to understand the shrinkage rate of both types of clay being mixed, or you will deal with much greater stress on the pots.
+This tool becomes especially helpful when you mix clay because you need to understand the shrinkage rates of both types of clay being mixed, or you will experience much greater stress on the pots.
 If one clay shrinks more quickly than the other, it could lead to separation in the Kiln.

 How to Calculate Clay Shrinkage

-Almost every beginner has experienced pulling a pot out of the Kiln and feeling disappointed, thinking, “This was much bigger when I put it in!”
+Almost every beginner has pulled a pot out of the Kiln and felt disappointed, thinking, “This was much bigger when I put it in!”

 Previously, we talked about using a shrink ruler, but we didn’t go into detail on how to use it.
-Clay starts to shrink as the water evaporates from the wet clay.
-The finer the particle size, the more the layers of water, which equates to more shrinkage.
+Clay starts to shrink as water evaporates from it.
+The finer the particle size, the more water layers there are, which equates to more shrinkage.
 As the Kiln fires up, glass platelets will form on the clay and harden it.

 To begin the process of measurement, you will first leave some marks on a test bar.
 You will use a 10-centimeter test on the bar of mixed pottery clay.
-Put the test bar into the Kiln, and you will fire it up at the same temperature as you would your project.
-Now, you take your shrinkage ruler, and you will measure the test bar.
+Put the test bar into the Kiln, and you will fire it at the same temperature as your project.
+Now, take your shrinkage ruler and measure the test bar.

 Let’s say that you pull the test bar out of the Kiln to measure it.
 You learn how the test bar now sits at 9.3 centimeters.
-That means that you have a 0.07 shrinkage, which translates to a seven percent shrinkage rate.
-Testing each batch of clay is wise because every batch of clay could have a different volume of water in it, which varies the shrinkage rate.
+That means you have a 0.07 shrinkage rate, which translates to a 7% shrinkage rate.
+Testing each batch of clay is wise because each batch may contain a different volume of water, which can vary the shrinkage rate.

-You may want to test both clays separately to make sure that they have similar shrinkage rates.
+You may want to test both clays separately to ensure they have similar shrinkage rates.

-Understanding the shrinkage rate, even a beginner to pottery won’t feel surprised as the pottery exits the Kiln.
-With pottery clay that you have mixed, this becomes even more important.
+Understanding the shrinkage rate, even for a beginner to pottery, won’t be surprising as the pottery exits the Kiln.
+With the pottery clay that you have mixed, this becomes even more important.

 The Cool Effects of Mixed Pottery Clay

 Many experienced Potters love to mix clay because it lets you achieve spectacular effects.
-You could make a pot or create pottery known as agateware, which creates a type of marble effect over your pottery.
+You could make a pot or create pottery known as agateware, which creates a marble-like effect on your pottery.

 For agateware pottery, you have to create the effect by mixing multiple colored clays.
 The contrast in colors creates a stunning effect.
 The marble effect is the defining characteristic of agateware pottery.
 You might take a darker stoneware clay and mix it with white stoneware clay.
 The effect is wonderful as you arrange a checkered pattern over the piece.

-Another type of mixed pottery clay effect that you might do through mixing clay is a contrast between colored clay and white clay.
+Another type of mixed-pottery clay effect you might achieve by mixing clay is a contrast between colored and white clay.

-Agateware pottery requires that you throw your pottery quickly because the more time spent with the piece, the more it will begin to blend together, creating less of an agate effect.
+Agateware pottery requires you to throw quickly because the more time you spend with the piece, the more it will begin to blend together, creating less of an agate effect.

-We talked about how you can buy premixed clay, but you have another option if you don’t want to mix clay at all.
+We talked about buying premixed clay, but you have another option if you don’t want to mix it at all.
 You can use glazes, stains, and oxides to achieve similar effects that you might with mixed pottery clay.

 Here are a few different types of clays for you to check out.